dnlggr/halffull/README.md

 You can place your beer on the phone and it will tell you how full your glass is.
 This was created during the first [Stupid Hackathon](http://www.stupidhackathon.at) in Innsbruck, Austria.

+Since this project was developed during a *Stupid Hackathon* it is obviously meant ironic and not to be taken seriously.
+Or is it?

 <br>

 ![halfful overview](https://raw.githubusercontent.com/danieldenkt/halffull/635e958e5246d7d065c5f4f4450a38c325ae8ab6/Resources/halffull-overview.png)